Manicurist

-If you love to work with people and enjoy an environment where you can be creative, manicuring might be for you!
-You will be exposed to all areas of Manicuring, including: manicuring and pedicuring techniques, nail enhancement, hybrid polishes and much more!
+If you love to work with people and enjoy an environment where you can be creative, the Manicurist program might be for you!
+You will be exposed to all areas of Manicuring, including: manicuring and pedicuring techniques, nail enhancement techniques, UV/gel applications, hybrid polishes and much more!

 Our mission is to provide students with the essential knowledge, skills, and work habits to excel in their careers and future learning.